tupleblog/generate-thai-lyrics/README.md

 # Generate Thai Song Lyrics

-We use a multi-layer RNN (LSTM) for a lyrics generation task.
-See Jupyter notebook for data scraping, training, and some visualization.
+We use a transformer model trained on Siamzone lyrics to generate new lyrics.
+The demo can be found on [https://tupleblog.github.io/generate-thai-lyrics/](https://tupleblog.github.io/generate-thai-lyrics/)

 ## Dataset and model

-We use the lyrics from [siamzone](https://www.siamzone.com) website and our training set.
+We use the lyrics from [siamzone](https://www.siamzone.com) website as our training set.
 The training preparation is similar to this [blog post](https://brangerbriz.com/blog/using-machine-learning-to-create-new-melodies).
-Basically, we use previous context words to predict the next word and then update the weight of our LSTM model.
+Basically, our task is to predict the next word given all the previous words.
+You can see more script in `train` folder to see how we train LSTM or Transformer model.

+## Next steps

+We plan to improve our model using larger model.
+Please stay tuned!

 ## Dependencies

 - [torch](https://pytorch.org/)
 - [pythainlp](https://github.com/PyThaiNLP/pythainlp)
 - [scikit-learn](https://scikit-learn.org/stable/)

 ## Members